 Cusco (Machu Picchu) | Expect mild temperatures in the upper 60s and low 70s during the day and in the 30s at night.
 It can be windy up in the mountains.
-It will be the dry season, but rain showers could still occur.
+Rain showers could occur.

 TRAVEL INFORMATION

 Please complete the online registration and wait for confirmation from Maranatha before purchasing your airfare.